leblancmeneses/RobustHaven.IntegrationTests/README.md

 		{
 			ctx.Given(() =>
 			{
+				// your code to do this work with ctx.Browser
 			}, "there are zero favorited products for user");

 			ctx.And(() =>
 			{
+				// your code to do this work with ctx.Browser
 			}, "user is at My XX page");

 			ctx.When(() =>
 			{
+				// your code to do this work with ctx.Browser
 			}, "user selects the dropdown for new xx");

 			ctx.Then(() =>
 				{
+					// your code to do this work with ctx.Browser

 					ctx.Verified(() => li = favoriteProductList.Single(), "only one li element existed");

 				}, "they will get a prompt '{0}'", msg);